 I am maîtres de conférences (lecturer) at l’Institut d’études culturelles et internationales (IECI) – and member of the research team, Centre d’histoire culturelle des sociétés contemporaines (CHCSC) – at l’Université de Versailles Saint-Quentin-en-Yvelines (UVSQ) in France.
 I have previously taught at Université Paul Valéry, Montpellier (France), and Derby, Leicester and Nottingham Trent Universities (in the UK), and worked as a research assistant on creative industries in Nottingham for a while.
 I have a PhD in Media & Communications from the Theory, Culture & Society Centre (then at Nottingham Trent University, UK).
 I’m the founding editor of the open access journal, Media Theory, the editor-in-chief of French Cultural Studies, and co-editor of the Media & Communication Studies Section of the Open Library of Humanities, and was previously the Editorial Projects & Website Manager of the journals Theory, Culture & Society and Body & Society, as well as Editor of Networking Knowledge – the Journal of the MeCCSA PGN.

-I’m a member of MeCCSA (Media, Communication and Cultural Studies Association), CPBF (Campaign for Press and Broadcasting Freedom), SFSIC (Société Française des Sciences de l’Information et de la Communication) and SAES (Société des Anglicistes de l’Enseignement Supérieur).
+I’m a member of MeCCSA (Media, Communication and Cultural Studies Association), CPBF (Campaign for Press and Broadcasting Freedom) until its demise, SFSIC (Société Française des Sciences de l’Information et de la Communication) and SAES (Société des Anglicistes de l’Enseignement Supérieur).
 I’m also a supporter of the Media Reform Coalition.

 The purpose of this blog is to provide an Open Access repository of all my work.
 I also have a private life, but that’s none of your business.